Journal Folder

 Auto Tasks

-a year ago by Jamie Hurst
+2 years ago by Jamie Hurst

 Obsidian plugin to combine periodic notes with tags and tasks to automatically manage your daily, weekly and project TODO lists.
 Requires the "Periodic Notes" and "Tasks" plugins.